 - Wait up to 20 minutes; the unit will say either "Battery Good" or "Battery Bad."

-Magic Jack and Vonage are the most compatible.
+Many of our clients use VoIP and we have found that Magic Jack and Vonage are the most compatible services.
+We have also had success with some Charter phones.
 However, we cannot guarantee that PERS units will be compatible with VoIP.
 If you have VoIP service and have questions, please contact Customer Service at 877.684.3581.

-What if I need to change the responders for the PERS system?
+How do I change the responders for my PERS system?

-If you need to permanently change the responders for a PERS, email us at firstname.lastname@example.org and a help ticket will be generated.
+To change the responders for a PERS, email us at firstname.lastname@example.org and we will make the changes.